 But before you start creating a marketing plan, use caution.
 While there are no hard and fast rules that work for everyone across the board, certain misconceptions about social media can undermine your efforts.

 Here are some myths that every marketer should avoid, no matter your industry.
+It is only once you dispel these myths that you should approach digital marketing agencies with your social media requirements.

 (And for a complete social media marketing plan for your business, contact SPINX Digital today).